ART TO ACTION ON CODORNICES CREEK WITH

 My primary goal for the project was to connect the children with the natural environment close to the village through education, exploration, and art making.
 I also sought to provide opportunities for creative expression and to deepen the connections among the children, staff, and parents through personal and collective action in nature.
 I wanted the children to not just feel more comfortable being in nature, but also to feel firsthand its ability to inspire and to bring people together in community.
 I also wanted to stimulate the children to care about nature and to inspire them to act on behalf of the environment throughout their lives.

-At the start of each outing, we took a walk of exploration along the creek.
+At the start of many of the outings, we took a walk of exploration along the creek.
 The children had plenty of energy even though our outings took place in the early evening; they often ran ahead to make discoveries.
 The children shared their discoveries with each other and with the adults.
 After smelling a fennel plant near the creek, one girl explained me that she knew that smell from the fennel plants near her bus stop.
 Susan Schwartz's knowledge of the creek was helpful in guiding the group.
 She told us about the history of the creek and its restoration; she also advised us on how to ensure that our art making activities were beneficial or at least not detrimental to the environment.

 We were fortunate to have parent volunteers participate actively in our outings.
 Like the other adults, they not only helped the children, but also learned from working with them.